 Main Area of Interest

 As a pianist, Steffen Wick focuses on the piano in particular in his works.
-In the Autumn of 2014, the White and Blue albums, on which grand piano and instrumental sounds merge with subtle electronics, were released as the start of PIANO PARTICLES, the classical electronic series, which he worked on with his artistic partner Simon Detel.
+In the Autumn of 2014, the White and Blue albums, on which grand piano and instrumental sounds merge with subtle electronics, were released as the start of the classical-electronic series PIANO PARTICLES.
 The visualization for the opening piece Aero by Stephen Malinowski/USA won the »Visual Music Award« at the Cocoon Club in Frankfurt, awarded by the Institute for Synesthesia and New Media Frankfurt.
-For the live concerts of PIANO PARTICLES, designer Marc Engenhart conceived a paper installation made of 300 individual paper objects, which received the »red dot award: communication design«.
+For the live concerts of PIANO PARTICLES, designer Marc Engenhart created a paper installation from several hundred paper particles, which was awarded the renowned »Red Dot Design Award«.
 Multiple-award-winning choreographer Marco Goecke developed a dance performance of PIANO PARTICLES with the ballet ensemble of the Gärtnerplatztheater in Munich as well as dancer and choreographer Eric Gauthier with his company and Tarek Assam with Tanzcompagnie Gießen.

-In 2012, the stage performance of Wick’s music theatre piece Musicophilia, based on the homonymous book by Oliver Sacks, was »particularly expressive« (Süddeutsche Zeitung).
+In 2012, the stage performance of Wick’s music theatre Musicophilia, based on the homonymous book by Oliver Sacks, was deemed »particularly expressive« (Süddeutsche Zeitung).
 This production won the Music Theatre Now Prize from the International Theatre Institute in 2015.
-His music theatre performance Particles, with influences from »physical theatre« and »nouveau cirque«, a work commissioned by Friedrichsbau Varieté Stuttgart, premiered in February 2015 and was performed more than 50 times during the following two months.
+His music theatre performance Particles, with influences from »physical theatre« and »nouveau cirque«, a work commissioned by Friedrichsbau Varieté Stuttgart, premiered in February 2015 and was performed for more than 50 nights.

 In 2011, Steffen Wick was a winner of the Bregenzer Festspiele composition competition.
-In 2013, Wick and Detel received the »German Cultural and Creative Pilot Award« from the Federal Republic of Germany for their projects.
+In 2013, Wick was presented the »German Cultural and Creative Pilot Award« by the German Government.
 In 2014, Steffen Wick received a residency at the International House of Artists Villa Concordia, 2015 at the Cité Internationale des Arts Paris and 2017 at the Künstlerhaus Salzwedel.